mika-s/MikasEmulators/README.md

 - Sound for Space Invaders
 - Save state in Space Invaders
-- Pause Space Invaders with the Pause key
 - Debugger with Dear ImGui
 - Fix the CMake file to use better best practices
 - Better argument handling
+- Refactor to "sessions" for Space Invaders and the 8080 cpu